 The Revd Jonathan Aitken

 After graduating in Law from Christ Church, Oxford in 1964 he became a Fleet Street journalist.
 He was a senior reporter and feature writer for the London Evening Standard serving as a war correspondent in Vietnam, Biafra and The Middle East.
 He continues to write articles for a wide range of newspapers and magazines.
-He is a regular columnist for the American Spectator.

 After journalism he went into business and became chairman of a merchant bank in the City of London.